 The Not just a funny turn - the real impact of TIA report was released on 1 May 2014 to mark the start of Action on Stroke Month.
 The report captures the experiences of people who have had a mini-stroke, the treatment and care they received and how it has affected their lives.
 The report found:

 - Every year at least 46,000 people in the UK have a mini-stroke for the first time and although the symptoms may not last long, a mini-stroke is still very serious.

 - A mini-stroke is a sign that a person is at risk of going on to have a stroke.
-That is why a TIA is often called a warning stroke yet too many people are unaware of the link between TIA and stroke and are not getting the services and support they need.
+That's why it is often called a warning stroke, yet too many people are unaware of the link between mini-stroke and stroke, and are not getting the services and support they need.

-Stroke survivors, carers, professionals and family members are all coming together to take action on stroke.
-Join us and become part of the stroke community today.
+Stroke survivors, carers, professionals and family members all came together to take action on stroke.
+Action on Stroke Month may be over for another year, but it's never too late to join us and become part of the stroke community today.
 Take action now!